wujian16/Cornell-MOE/README.md

 What is qKG?
 ====
-1. qKG is built upon MOE[1], which was open sourced by Yelp.
+1. qKG is built upon[MOE][1], which was open sourced by Yelp.
 2. We extend the batch expected improvement (qEI) to the setting where derivative information is available [Wu et al, 2017][27].
 3. We implement batch knowledge gradient (qKG and dKG) in [Wu and Frazier, 2016][26] and [Wu et al, 2017][27] w/ and w/o derivative information.
-4. We implement the Bayesian treatment of hyperparamters in GP, which makes both our Bayesian optimization algorithms more robust.
+4. We implement the Bayesian treatment of hyperparamters in GP, which makes our batch Bayesian optimization algorithms more robust.
 5. We provide one example of optimizing Branin function using qKG in the folder qkg_examples, more examples are coming.
 6. The project is under active development.
 We are revising all the comments in the code, which will be ready soon.
 Any bug report or issue is welcome!

 # Introduction:
 Below we show a small demon of qKG on a 1-d synthetic function with the batch size q=2.
-The right hand side shows the fitted statistical model and the points suggested by qKG; the left hand side is the heatmap demonstrating the acquisition function according to qKG criteria.
+The right hand side shows the fitted statistical model and the points suggested by qKG, note that the function evaluation is subject to noise; the left hand side is the heatmap visualizing the acquisition function according to qKG criteria.
 ![qKG demo](https://github.com/wujian16/qKG/blob/jianwu_9_cpp_KG_gradients/qkg-demo.gif)

 qKG implements a library of batch Bayesian optimization algorithms, it internally works by: